More than 1.5 billion people are learning English worldwide.

 Technically, the app needs an excellent speech recognition system, to understand the users’ speech and evaluate the correctness of users’ pronunciation.

-3. Knowledge Retaining
+3. Knowledge retaining

 An average Duolingo course introduces its learners to about 2,000 words.
 The app states that 34 hours at Duolingo equals one semester of learning a language at the university.
 But all newly acquired information is easily forgotten if not repeated.